Dog collar id tags are a practical way to keep your pup safe!

 The simple act of wearing his dog id tag could help prevent your puppy from becoming one of the scared, sad and lonely pets that sit in rescue centers and pounds all around the US!

-Jump straight to pages featuring tons of gorgeous tags by clicking on the banner images below......
+Jump straight to a page featuring tons of gorgeous tags by clicking on the banner image below......

 Even little puppies can cover a surprising distance on their short little legs (pretty quickly too) and frequently head out in unexpected directions... and that it can be a terrifying experience - for both of you!